isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-There are strong and vigorous conventions for the meaning most operators, such as
+There are strong and vigorous conventions for the meaning of most operators, such as

 * comparisons (`==`, `!=`, `<`, `<=`, `>`, `>=`, and `<=>`),
 * arithmetic operations (`+`, `-`, `*`, `/`, and `%`)